deployKF/website/content/guides/platform/deploykf-gateway.md

 There are a few important things to note when using an Ingress:

-??? warning "Ingress TLS Termination / SNI Matching"
+??? warning "Considerations when terminating TLS at the Ingress"

     If you put the deployKF Gateway behind a proxy which terminates TLS (like AWS ALB), you will probably need to disable _SNI Matching_.
     This is because most proxies don't forward the original request's [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) to the backend service after TLS termination.